apache/nuttx/configs/avr32dev1/README.txt

   "BatchISP works with an internal ISP buffer per target memory.
 These ISP buffers can be filled from several sources.
-All target operations (program, verify, read) are performed using these buffers.
+All target operations (program, verify, read) are performed using these buffers."

-  "A typical BatchISP command line programming an application will look like this:"

-   [For the NuttX ELF file and the AT91UC3B0256 part:]
+  The following BatchISP command line will erase FLASH, write the nuttx binary into FLASH, and reset the AVR32.
+This command line is availabel in the script config/avr32dev1/tools/doisp.sh:

      batchisp -device at32uc3b0256 -hardware usb -operation erase f memory flash \
      blankcheck loadbuffer nuttx program verify start reset 0